Cypress

 Choose Your CI Provider – GitHub

-To start recording test runs in a pipeline we have to configure our CL Provider in this case, we’ll be confgure the the GitHub Actions.
+To start recording test runs in a pipeline we have to configure our CL Provider in this case, we’ll be configure the the GitHub Actions.

 choosing-ci-option-as-github